ryanjclark/ryanjclark.github.io/index.markdown

 ### Aptive Resources (Government consulting) — 2020-2021
 **> Data Engineering**
-- Built highly scalable social media scraping apps that accounted for sessions and rate limiting (Kotlin, K8s Deployment).
+- Worked with clients to build highly scalable social media scraping apps that accounted for sessions and rate limiting (Kotlin, K8s Deployment).
 - Created daily batch job to clean text from social media posts and comments.
 A scoring model picked up the clean data to vectorize and predict (sklearn, spaCy, K8s CronJob).

 ## Education